-Because there is 513 mEq sodium/L in hypertonic saline, roughly 0.5 L of hypertonic saline is needed to raise the sodium level from 106 to 112 mEq/L. To result in a correction rate of 1 mEq/L/h, this 0.5 L volume would be infused over about 6 h.
+Because there is 513 mEq (mmol) sodium/L in hypertonic saline, roughly 0.5 L of hypertonic saline is needed to raise the sodium level from 106 to 112 mEq/L (mmol/L).
+To result in a correction rate of 1 mEq/L/hour, this 0.5 L volume would be infused over about 6 hours.

 Adjustments may be needed based on serum sodium concentrations, which are monitored closely during the first few hours of treatment.
-Patients with seizures, coma, or altered mental status need supportive treatment, which may involve endotracheal intubation, mechanical ventilation, and benzodiazepines (eg, lorazepam 1 to 2 mg IV q 5 to 10 min prn) for seizures.
+Patients with seizures, coma, or altered mental status need supportive treatment, which may involve endotracheal intubation Tracheal Intubation Most patients requiring an artificial airway can be managed with tracheal intubation, which can be Orotracheal (tube inserted through the mouth) Nasotracheal (tube inserted through the nose)... read more , mechanical ventilation, and benzodiazepines (eg, lorazepam 1 to 2 mg IV every 5 to 10 minutes as needed) for seizures.

-The selective vasopressin (V2) receptor antagonists conivaptan (IV) and tolvaptan (oral) are relatively new treatment options for severe or resistant hyponatremia.
-These drugs are potentially dangerous because they may correct serum sodium concentration too rapidly; they are typically reserved for severe (< 121 mEq/L) and/or symptomatic hyponatremia that is resistant to correction with fluid restriction.
-The same pace of correction as for fluid restriction, ≤ 10 mEq/L over 24 h, is used.
+The selective vasopressin (V2) receptor antagonists conivaptan (IV) and tolvaptan (oral) are treatment options for severe or resistant hyponatremia.
+These drugs are potentially dangerous because they may correct serum sodium concentration too rapidly; they are typically reserved for severe (< 121 mEq/L [< 121 mmol/L]) and/or symptomatic hyponatremia that is resistant to correction with fluid restriction.
+The same pace of correction as for fluid restriction, ≤ 8 mEq/L over 24 hours, is used.
 These drugs should not be used for hypovolemic hyponatremia or in patients with liver disease or advanced chronic kidney disease.

 Conivaptan is indicated for treatment of hypervolemic and euvolemic hyponatremia.
 It requires close monitoring of patient status, fluid balance, and serum electrolytes and so its use is restricted to hospitalized patients.
 A loading dose is given followed by a continuous infusion over a maximum of 4 days.
-It is not recommended in patients with advanced chronic kidney disease (estimated GFR < 30 mL/min) and should not be used if anuria is present.
+It is not recommended in patients with advanced chronic kidney disease (estimated glomerular filtration rate < 30 mL/minute) and should not be used if anuria is present.
 Caution is advised in moderate to severe cirrhosis.

-Both of these drugs are strong inhibitors of CYP3A and as such have multiple drug interactions.
+Both of these drugs are strong inhibitors of CYP3A (cytochrome P450, family 3, subfamily A) and as such have multiple drug interactions.
 Other strong CYP3A inhibitors (eg, ketoconazole, itraconazole, clarithromycin, retroviral protease inhibitors) should be avoided.
-Clinicians should review the other drugs the patient is taking for potentially dangerous interactions with V2receptor antagonists before initiating a treatment trial.
+Clinicians should review the other drugs the patient is taking for potentially dangerous interactions with V2 receptor antagonists before initiating a treatment trial.

 Osmotic demyelination syndrome (previously called central pontine myelinolysis) may follow too-rapid correction of hyponatremia.
 Demyelination classically affects the pons, but other areas of the brain can also be affected.
-Lesions are more common among patients with alcoholism, undernutrition, or other chronic debilitating illness.
+Lesions are more common among patients with alcohol use disorder Alcohol Use Disorder and Rehabilitation Alcohol use disorder involves a pattern of alcohol use that typically includes craving and manifestations of tolerance and/or withdrawal along with adverse psychosocial consequences.
+Alcoholism... read more , undernutrition Overview of Undernutrition Undernutrition is a form of malnutrition.
+(Malnutrition also includes overnutrition.)
+Undernutrition can result from inadequate ingestion of nutrients, malabsorption, impaired metabolism, loss... read more , or other chronic debilitating illness.
 Flaccid paralysis, dysarthria, and dysphagia can evolve over a few days or weeks after a hyponatremic episode.
 The classic pontine lesion may extend dorsally to involve sensory tracts and leave patients with a "locked-in" syndrome (an awake and sentient state in which patients, because of generalized motor paralysis, cannot communicate, except by vertical eye movements controlled above the pons).
 Damage often is permanent.
-When sodium is replaced too rapidly (eg, > 14 mEq/L/8 h) and neurologic symptoms start to develop, it is critical to prevent further serum sodium increases by stopping hypertonic fluids.
+When sodium is replaced too rapidly (eg, > 14 mEq/L/8 hour [> 14 mmol/L/8 hours]) and neurologic symptoms start to develop, it is critical to prevent further serum sodium increases by stopping hypertonic fluids.
 In such cases, inducing hyponatremia with hypotonic fluid may mitigate the development of permanent neurologic damage.

 Hyponatremia may occur with normal, increased, or decreased extracellular fluid volume.

-Common causes include diuretic use, diarrhea, heart failure, liver and renal disease.
+Common causes include diuretic use, diarrhea, heart failure, liver disease, and renal disease.

-Treatment varies depending on fluid volume status, but in all cases serum sodium level should be corrected slowly—by ≤ 8 mEq/L over 24 h, although fairly rapid correction by 4 to 6 mEq/L using hypertonic saline over the first several hours is frequently needed to reverse severe neurologic symptoms.
+Treatment varies depending on fluid volume status, but in all cases serum sodium level should be corrected slowly—by ≤ 8 mEq/L (≤ 8 mmol/L) over 24 hours, although fairly rapid correction by 4 to 6 mEq/L using hypertonic saline over the first several hours is frequently needed to reverse severe neurologic symptoms.